 6 min read · Design

-Why mixed-material works
+Why mixed-material works when it works

-Combinations that don't work
+Combinations that work, and ones that don't

-Architectural intent first
+Architectural intent comes first

 Successful mixed-material California compositions